gneverov/circuitpython/README.md

 This class's methods can also take keyword arguments to define values for various USB metadata such as VID:PID and name strings.
 See the source [code](/extmod/usb/usb_config.c) for details.

 ### Framework
 - **blocking**: Functions such as sleep, blocking I/O, and select will block the calling task using a FreeRTOS API, thus allowing the CPU to continue executing other tasks.
 Additionally the GIL is released before the blocking call to give other MicroPython threads a chance to run.
-The macro `MICROPY_EVENT_POLL_HOOK` is not used anywhere.
+The macro `MICROPY_EVENT_POLL_HOOK` is not needed anymore.

 - **flash translation layer**: Uses a variant of [Dhara](https://github.com/gneverov/dhara16) to provide a flash translation layer to the XIP flash storage.
 This allows for wear levelling of the on-chip flash memory and a smaller filesystem block size.